Microsoft Teams apps permissions and considerations

 If the service that sends connector messages were to become compromised and start sending spam/phishing/malware links, a tenant administrator can prevent new connector instances from being created and Microsoft can block them centrally.

 It's not currently possible to know which connectors support actionable messages (REPLYTO_CONNECTOR_MESSAGE permission).

-Outgoing webhooks are created on the fly by team owners or team members if sideloading is enabled for a tenant.
+Outgoing webhooks are created on the fly by team owners or team members.
 They aren't capabilities of Teams apps; this information is included for completeness.

 RECEIVE_MESSAGE, REPLYTO_MESSAGE.
 Can receive messages from users and reply to them.

 Outgoing webhooks are similar to bots but have fewer privileges.
 They must be explicitly mentioned, just like bots.

 When an outgoing webhook is registered, a secret is generated, which allows the outgoing webhook to verify that the sender is Microsoft Teams as opposed to a malicious attacker.
 This secret should remain a secret; anyone who has access to it can impersonate Microsoft Teams.
 If the secret is compromised, the outgoing webhook can be deleted and re-created, and a new secret will be generated.